mlcommons/training/language_model/tensorflow/bert/README.md

 * Vocab file (vocab.txt) to map WordPiece to word id.
 * Config file (bert_config.json) which specifies the hyperparameters of the model.

-Download these by running download_gcs.sh.
-The download will be placed

 # Download and preprocess datasets

 Download the [wikipedia dump](https://dumps.wikimedia.org/enwiki/20200101/enwiki-20200101-pages-articles-multistream.xml.bz2) and extract the pages